The PAU Survey: An improved photo-$z$ sample in the COSMOS field: Introduction

 Here, we combine the multiband photometry from \cite{COSMOS2015}, hereafter \cosmos, with 40 narrow band filters from the PAUS survey \citep{PAUCampaper} which span the wavelength range from $4500\angstrom$ to $8500\angstrom$.
 The unique PAUS photometric set is able to determine very precise photometric redshifts thanks to its exquisite wavelength sampling, which specifies precisely the location of the very sharp features in the galaxy SED \citep{PAUSphotoz,deepz}.
 To estimate the photometric redshifts we develop an algorithm that models the galaxy SED as a linear combination of continuum and emission line templates, and marginalises over different combinations computing a Bayesian integral.
 Furthermore, we calibrate priors between the continuum and emission line templates using a subsample with spectroscopic redshifts and the multi-band photometry.
 In \cite{PAUSphotoz} a similar model (\textsc{bcnz2}) was used, where the best fitting linear combination of templates was calculated for each galaxy and model instead of the Bayesian integral.
 There, \textsc{bcnz2} was used to measure redshifts using the 40 narrow bands from PAUS and a subset of 6 broad bands from \cosmos, for objects with $\iab\leq22.5$ until redshift $z_{\mathrm{max}}=1.2$.
 Here, we use a total of 66 bands which include 40 narrow bands from PAUS and a combination of 26 narrow, intermediate, and broad bands from \cosmos, and we extend the magnitude and redshift limits to $\iab\leq23$ and $z_{\mathrm{max}}=3$.
+We focus on objects that were identified as galaxies in \cosmos, removing AGN X-ray detected sources, for which several photo-$z$ studies exist \citep{Salvato2009,Salvato2011,Simm2015,Marchesi2016}.
 We make the redshift catalogue publicly available, including the redshift distribution of each object.

 This paper is organised as follows.
 In section~\ref{sec:data} we describe the photometric data catalogues and the spectroscopic redshift catalogue used in this work.
 Section~\ref{sec:methodology} describes the methodology used to describe the galaxy SED and infer the photometric redshift.
 Section~\ref{sec:results} presents the primary photometric redshift results of this work.
 In section~\ref{sec:discussion} we discuss more details of the analysis and possible extensions for future work.
 We conclude and summarise in section~\ref{sec:conclusions}.
 There are five appendices, which contain details of how to download the catalogue (Appendix~\ref{app:cosmohub}), details of how we combine heterogeneous data (Appendix~\ref{NB2BB}), details of the photo-$z$ algorithms (Appendix~\ref{algorithm}), the calibration of zero point offsets (Appendix~\ref{app:sysoffs}), and the population prior on the models (Appendix~\ref{app:popprior}).